I’m such a klutz. More on that later.

 - 2 tbsp (30 ml) AP flour

-- 1 cup (250 ml) finely grated, unsweetened coconut (fresh or frozen and thawed) I didn't have either so I used 1 cup of finely grated unsweetened coconut, put it in a small bowl and added 2 tsp water.
+- 1 cup (250 ml) finely grated, unsweetened coconut fresh or frozen and thawed.
+I didn't have either, so I used 1 cup grated unsweetened coconut and put it in a small bowl and added 2 tsp water.
 I stirred it well and let it sit, so that it slightly reconstituted.
 It perfectly imitated freshly grated coconut!

 - 2 small bananas